Beltrante/Locus-Website/README.md

 The project is divided into three main parts: Design, Backend, Frontend.

 ### Design
+Design in the large with C-IDM
 Descrivere cosa abbiamo messo nel design document: C-idm wireframes ecc
 The design document is available [here](insert link here).

 ### Backend Technologies
-+ [NPM](https://docs.npmjs.com/) is the Node Package Manager used in this project to download and manage the rquired modules.
++ [NPM](https://docs.npmjs.com/) is the Node Package Manager used in this project to download and manage the required modules.
 + [NodeJS](https://nodejs.org/it/docs/) is used in the implementation to create a fully working Web Server by using the Express module.
 + [Express](https://expressjs.com/it/) is a module providing a flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
 + [PostgreSQL](https://www.postgresql.org/docs/) is an open source db used to store the data required to populate the HTML pages